Word Division: On “word-break,” Soft Hyphens, and Zero-Width Spaces

 - does not provide the kind of hyphenation we usually need, and

-- it’s not yet broadly supported.
+- is not yet broadly supported.

 The soft hyphen—from Unicode’s C1 Controls and Latin-1 Supplement (PDF)—is usually injected via